 Now in practice:

-The Lab focuses on generating new material and/or deepening existing projects and/or taking them into new directions.
+The Lab focuses on generating new material and/or deepening existing projects.
 Each week participants write for up-to one hour of the 2.5-hour session.
-(In many writing classes, the work is done at home and brought in to be discussed.)
+(In traditional writing classes, the work is done at home and brought in to be discussed.)

-Writing time is divided between a warm-up and two deepening exercises based that week's experiment.
-Participants are also given an optional take-home challenge and the option to post for feedback from Matthew.
+Writing time is divided between a warm-up and two deepening exercises that are all based that week's experiment.
+During the week, participants can choose to post a section of their edited findings for feedback.

 What about the vibe?

 The Lab is for people who take their writing, but not themselves, seriously.
 There's plenty of laughing and camaraderie; and most of it stems, in some way, from hard work.
-Is if fun?
+Is it fun?
 Yes, but it's not a party.
-Matthew understands that it's a big deal to carve out and dedicate money and one evening to your writing.
+I understand that it's a big deal to carve out and dedicate money and one evening to your writing.
 It begins on time and ends on time.
 There isn't much off-subject chatting during the sessions, but the participants tend to be social before and after.

 Is it good to take The Lab more than once?

-Matthew is always finding new ways into the creative process, so he has over 70 (and growing) completely original "experiments."
-Sometimes a session is a "Greatest Hits" cycle.
+I am always finding new ways into the creative process, I have over 70 (and growing) completely original "experiments."
+Sometimes I offer a "Greatest Hits" cycle.
 In either case, you'll be able to take The Lab as many times as you'd like.
 While the methodology is similar from week-to-week, the outcome of the experiments vary along with the people who sign up.

 Thanks for considering taking The Lab.
 If it's a match for you and your goals, I hope you'll sign up!